railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_delivery_date.rst

 	:scale: 75
 	:align: center

-	*Create your own reports*
+	*Create your Own Reports*

 This newly added section allows you to define for your new report:

 * The general configuration:

-  This aim of this tab is to choose on which models your report will rely on.
+  The aim of this tab is to choose the models your report will rely on.

 * The view parameters

   This tab will define the display of your report.
-You can choose between the traditionnal available view (Tree/List, Form, Graph and Calendar) and you can define three different ways to display your report.
+You can choose between the traditional available views (Tree/List, Form, Graph and Calendar) and you can define three different ways to display your report.

 * The fields to display

-  The fields available to display will depend on the models choose in the :guilabel:`General Configuration` tab.
+  The fields available to display will depend on the models you choose in the :guilabel:`General Configuration` tab.

-  When you add a new field to your report, different fields have to be filled in:
+  When you add a new field to your report, different fields have to be specified:

-  * Sequence - it will define the order in which the fields will be display in the report
+  * Sequence - defines the order in which the fields will be displayed in the report
-  * Field - it is the information you want to display in your report
+  * Field - the information you want to display in your report
-  * Grouping method - it will affect the way the field is displayed.
+  * Grouping method - affects the way the field is displayed.
 You can choose between *Grouped*, *Sum*, *Minimum*, *Count*, *Maximum* and *Average*
-  * Graph mode - it will define which axe of the graph the field will represent
+  * Graph mode - defines which axe of the graph the field will represent
-  * Calendar mode - it will define the meaning of the field for the calendar (*Starting or Ending date*, *Delay*, *End Date*, *Unique Colours*)
+  * Calendar mode - defines the meaning of the field for the calendar (*Starting or Ending date*, *Delay*, *End Date*, *Unique Colours*)

 * The filters on fields